Cowboys News App [Android]

 This will be the final year of Noah's rookie contract, amazingly still intact despite his humble beginnings and recent adversity.
 He needs to keep this positive momentum going and finally stay healthy long enough to make the team and contribute in the regular season.

-At least for now, Noah Brown's is off to a much better start than the last two.
+At least for now, Noah Brown's 2020 season is off to a much better start than the last two.
 At the current rate, he's looking good for a roster spot and an increased role in this pivotal contract year.

 1 Comment